apiato/apiato/docs/_docs/components/providers.md

 They are the place where you register things like container bindings, event listeners, middleware, routes, other providers, aliases... to the framework service container.

+<a name="principles"></a>

 ## Principles

 - There are 2 types of Providers in a Container, the **Main Provider** and the **Additional (Job Specific) Providers** (EventsProvider, BroadcastsProvider, AuthProvider, MiddlewareProvider, RoutesProvider).

 - A Container MAY have one or many Providers and MAY have no Provider at all.

 - A Container CAN have only a single Main Provider.